Get to know the people who make us

 We are designers, yet we see ourselves as so much more.
 We come from all walks of life.
 We are engineers, explorers, entrepreneurs, teachers, researchers, illustrators, musicians, thrill-seekers and above all else: friends.

 Learn more about the culture and vacancies at Hike One.

-What do you think Hike has added to your career at the moment?
+What do you think Hike One added to your career or personal development so far?

 Hike One works with Holacracy, a decentralised management model, that really makes you think: what do I need?
 This has added value for both my professional career as well as my personal development.
 Sometimes you can have challenges in either of those two areas in your life.
 On the one hand, I can just think of that problem and complain about it.
 But on the other hand, I can also think about how to solve the problem instead.
 I am the one that needs to take responsibility for it.
 I need to reflect on it, and I’m the one who must think about it.
 It is very easy to complain.
 But if you want to solve a problem and feel better, you should think about what you can do about it, how you can change it yourself.
 And for that you have to identify and verbalise what you need.

 Can you remember any very nice compliment you got while working at Hike One?

 I was talking about things that I could improve on a project.
 My team builder told me she understood that things could improve, because that is always the case.
 Then she said that there were a lot of things that I was doing right and that I should celebrate what I already did well.
 I was positively surprised - that was a very good compliment.